 Make sure to check the SAA, AAPA, PPA Annual Meeting programs for further updates on our research in Transylvania.

-After the success of the program during the 2016-2019 campaigns, during the 2020 season, we will continue to offer several 5 day long intensive ground penetrating radar field and lab workshop.
-The length of the program and the size of the teams (2-3 person/team), combined with the amazing location, makes this program essential to anyone interested in a new and highly marketable skill set.
-Even more so, with the acquisition of a second GPR unit at a different frequency and in a different configuration, we can offer the best and most complete GPR training program on the market!
+After the success of the program during the 2020-2022 campaigns, during the 2023 season, we will continue to offer several 5 day long Intensive Digital Curation and Applications in Close-Range Photogrammetry Workshop.
+The length of the program, combined with the amazing location, makes this program essential to anyone interested in a new and highly marketable skill set.

 ArchaeoTek / BioArch Canada has a zero-tolerance policy for sexual harassment and discrimination.
 Our aim is to foster a safe and open learning environment that encourages independent and collective intellectual growth.
 To achieve this, we are committed to establishing an inclusive working and living space for all students, staff, and visiting researchers.
 The purpose of this policy is to clearly outline the expectations of staff, students, and visiting researchers.
 The staff agrees: To not harass, bully, victimize, or discriminate against race, sex, sexuality, gender identity, gender expression, age, nationality, socioeconomic status, disability, mental health status, and veteran status.
 To encourage inclusivity, equality, and diversity.
 To create a learning and living environment free of bullying, and harassment, victimization, and discrimination.
 To take seriously complaints of bullying, harassment, victimization, and discrimination by students and fellow staff.
 To promote dignity and respect for all individuals.
 The student/participant agrees: To not harass, bully, victimize, or discriminate against race, sex, sexuality, gender identity, gender expression, age, nationality, socioeconomic status, disability, mental health status, and veteran status.
 To report incidences of bullying, harassment, victimization, and discrimination by students and/or staff to the project coordinator.
 Any staff, students, or visiting researchers who violate our code of conduct with regards to bullying, discrimination, or sexual harassment may be asked to leave to program at that time without reimbursement or salary.